aclayden/quakerHeritage/README.md

     pip install quakerheritage

+# How-To Use

+Simply run the following command:

+    python -m quakerheritage.build

+You will be prompted to select a location for the csv output to be placed.
+Once chosen, the code will run quietly in the background until complete, and the csv available at your chosen directory as 'quakerHeritageDB.csv'

 ## Contributing

 Feedback is both welcome and encouraged.
 If you use the code, or just find issues while browsing, please report them by [clicking here.](github.com/aclayden/quakerHeritage/issues)